pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 namespace/pegaaddons created
 ```

+12. (Optional: To support HTTPS connectivity with Pega Platform) To must pass the appropriate TTL certificate you created using a secret, enter:

+`kubectl create secret tls <secret-name> --cert <cert.crt-file> --key <private.key-file> --namespace <namespace-name>`

+For HTTPS support, you must set `tier.ingress.tls.enabled:true` and then reference this secret in the pega.yaml file in the `tier.ingress.tls.secretName` parameter for the exposed "web" or "stream" nodes in your deployment.

+13. To ensure the certificate is working in the cluster, enter:

+`kubectl get secrets --namespace <namespace-name>`

-12. Install the addons chart, which you updated in [Preparing your AKS resources](#prepare-your-aks-resources--60-minutes).
+14. To install the addons chart, which you updated in [Preparing your AKS resources](#prepare-your-aks-resources--60-minutes), enter:

 ```yaml
 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml